-The Oratorio del Caravita is located just off the Via del Corso in the historical center of Rome.
+The Oratorio del Caravita Church is located just off the Via del Corso in the historical center of Rome.
 It used to also be called the Oratorio della Santissima Comunione Generale (“Oratorium of the Holy General Communion”).

 Oratorio del Caravita Church Rome